Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Introduction

 \end{itemize}

-The rest of the paper is organised as follows.
-Section~\ref{Section: framework} introduces the modelling framework for simulating DER operation in LV unbalanced networks and quantifying the impacts of voltage unbalance and phase coordination constraints.
+The rest of the paper is organised as follows. {Section~\ref{Section: literature} provides a literature review by mapping the relevant research directions and representative studies.} Section~\ref{Section: framework} introduces the modelling framework for simulating DER operation in LV unbalanced networks and quantifying the impacts of voltage unbalance and phase coordination constraints.
 In Section~\ref{Section: results}, extensive simulations are performed for an illustrative 5-bus distribution system and a real 221-bus LV network in the UK.
-Section~\ref{Section: discussion} further discusses the aspects of flexibility provision in unbalanced LV distribution networks.
+Section~\ref{Section: discussion} further discusses the modelling aspects of flexibility aggregation.
 Section~\ref{Section: conclusion} concludes the paper.